atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 129 ]
 beau put Miss Fitzherbert in a good-humour, and she graciously condescended to ask Sir James who he was.
 “His name is Cockburn, ma’am, he is a baronet, and has an immense fortune, and will, I am sure, be very proud of being introduced into such an agreeable family as this.”
 I coloured, I can’t tell why — Miss Fitzherbert smil’d, and cast a significant glance at me — and Sir James seemed inquisitive to have the riddle solved.
 I drew out my handkerchief, hemm’d, and at last stammer’d out, “Lord and Lady Spencer will, I’m sure, be happy to see any friend of Sir James’s.”
 Miss Fitzherbert relieved me by saying, [ 130 ]
-“Well, Sir James, you will, I hope, allow me to have a little merit when I tell you, I forgive your. past misconduct, and shall be at home to receive you and your friend.”
+“Well, Sir James, you will, I hope, allow me to have a little merit when I tell you, I forgive your past misconduct, and shall be at home to receive you and your friend.”
 He bow’d, kiss’d her hand with a gallant air, and called her a lively girl.

 The servant then came to tell me the coach was at the door, and Sir James insisted upon not detaining me.
 I rang for my cloak, and giving him my hand, stepped into the coach, saying, at the same time, “Lady Cockburn’s, St. james’s Street.”
 “Are you really going there, Miss Beaumont!”
 “Really, Sir James.”
-“I wish, then — but I dare not ask the question”
+“I wish, then — but I dare not ask the question.”
 [ 131 ]
-— “Can I in any degree be serviceable to you, Sir?” — “Charming Miss Beaumont! — but I will not put your friendship to the trial.
+“Can I in any degree be serviceable to you, Sir?” — “Charming Miss Beaumont! — but I will not put your friendship to the trial.
 Good morning to you.
 My compliments, if you please, where you are going.”
 He bow’d, and the carriage drove off, I was vexed at his mysterious manner, and, to be candid, must confess to you, I began to fear Miss Cockburn was the mistress of his affections, and that he meant to ask me to become his advocate.
 This thought rendered me miserable, however, I resolved, that my regard for Sir James should be as generous as it was sincere, and that if I found I could in the smallest degree.
 [ 132 ]
 promote his interest with the idol of his heart, I would leave nothing untried to accomplish that end.
 By this time I was arrived at Lady Cockburn’s, when the thundering knock which my servant gave at the doors, roused me from my reverie, and I was shown up to Miss Cockburn’s dressing room.
 I found her drawing; in which accomplishment she excels.
 She received me with a grace peculiar to herself, said, she thought herself honoured by my visit, and hoped we should not stand upon the punctilio of fashionable intimacy, but see each other as often as possible.
 I assured her there was nothing I more sincerely
 [ 133 ]